Native American Management Internship

 The Town of Gilbert is proud to offer the Native American Management Internship (NAMI) Program to students studying the fields of government and business leadership to provide them exposure to innovative practices in public service.

-Students participating in the NAMI program gain exposure to innovative management practices, work on executive level projects, conduct research and program analysis, and make various presentations at staff meetings.
+Students participating in the NAMI program gain knowledgeable insight on innovative management practices, work on executive level projects, conduct research and program analysis, and make various presentations at staff meetings.
 Students will also attend town-related events, council meetings, and staff meetings of all levels.

 The program also focuses on providing opportunities for interns to interact with staff and the Gilbert community to assist in building enrichment and awareness of Native American culture and issues.
 Each intern will complete a personal presentation and project presentation.
 Intern work assignments are tailored, to the extent possible, to the area of interested and desired growth of the individual.

-Internships take place during the Fall, Spring and Summer semesters and are 20 hours per week.
+Internships typically take place at the Town of Gilbert offices during the Fall, Spring and Summer semesters and are 20 hours per week.
 Interested applicants submit a cover letters and resumes for consideration.
 Graduate students are preferred, but undergraduate students may be considered.
 Recruitment's are typically March (Summer/Fall Internships) and October (Spring Internships).